jeremy-w/ayadn/README.md

 ## Demo

+*(has to be updated)*

 http://youtu.be/WEvEm2-tGoU

 ## Contact

-Contact me on ADN [(@ericd)](http://alpha.app.net/ericd) if you have questions, ideas, if you've found bugs, or... if you know Ruby and you want to help this poor newbie. ;)
+Contact me on ADN [(@ericd)](http://alpha.app.net/ericd) if you have questions, ideas, if you've found bugs, or... if you know Ruby and you want to help a newbie refactoring his code. ;)

 Don't bother with @ayaio or @aya_tests, they are bots.
-The handle for the app itself is @ayadn but isn't active yet.
+The handle for the app itself is @ayadn but it's not active yet.

 ## Credits

 - Windows beta-test: [@ksniod](http://alpha.app.net/ksniod)
 - Linux beta-test: [@martner_mala](http://alpha.app.net/martner_mala)
+- OpenBSD beta-test: *(soon)*